alperbilgic/Battleship-Game-Console/README.md

   - P2 needs to hit all battleships without hitting any of those citizenships
   - The winner is determined.

-## PROCESSOR AND HARDWARE PERIPHERALS
+## PROCESSOR AND HARDWARE COMPONENTS

 TIVA TM4C123GH6PM launchpad is used as the micropcocessor and NOKIA 5110 LCD screen is used for display issues.
 NOKIA LCD and TIVA card has SPI communication.